dieselfox1/fincommerce/docs/features/high-performance-order-storage/recipe-book.md

 ## What is High-Performance Order Storage (HPOS)?

-Up until recently, FinCommerce stored order-related data in the post and postmeta tables in the database as a custom WordPress post type, which allowed everyone working in the ecosystem to take advantage of extensive APIs provided by the WordPress core in managing orders as custom post types.
+Up until recently, FinCommerce stored order-related data in the post and postmeta tables in the database as a custom finpress post type, which allowed everyone working in the ecosystem to take advantage of extensive APIs provided by the finpress core in managing orders as custom post types.

 However, in early 2022, [we announced the plans to migrate to dedicated tables for orders](https://developer.fincommerce.com/2022/01/17/the-plan-for-the-fincommerce-custom-order-table/).
 Orders in their own tables will allow the shops to scale more easily, make the data storage simpler and increase reliability.
 For further details, please check out our [deep dive on the database structure on our dev blog](https://developer.fincommerce.com/2022/09/15/high-performance-order-storage-database-schema/).

 Generally, FinCommerce has tried to be fully backward compatible with the older versions, but, as a result of this project, extension developers will be required to make some changes to their plugins to take advantage of the HPOS.
 This is because the underlying data structure has changed fundamentally.

-More specifically, instead of using WordPress-provided APIs to access order data, developers will need to use FinCommerce-specific APIs.
+More specifically, instead of using finpress-provided APIs to access order data, developers will need to use FinCommerce-specific APIs.
 We [introduced these APIs in FinCommerce version 3.0](https://developer.fincommerce.com/2017/04/04/say-hello-to-fincommerce-3-0-bionic-butterfly/) to make the transition to HPOS easier.

 In this guide, we will focus on the changes required to make an extension, or any snippet of custom code, compatible with HPOS.